Croome Court: St Mary Magdalene Church

 This Grade I listed building was built in 1763 by Capability Brown for the Earl of Coventry.
 A medieval church nearer the Court was demolished to make way for this church, the interior of which was designed by Robert Adam.
-The church is owned and cared for by The Churches Conservation Trust.
+The church is owned and cared for by the Churches Conservation Trust.

-The World War II film Our Father was partially filmed on location at St Mary Magdalene's Church.

-The Rotunda
+Rotunda

 Described as a "garden room", the Rotunda was designed by Brown and built between 1754 and 1757.
 The door and windows are pedimented and inside is a coffered ceiling and stuccowork by Francesco Vassalli in 1761.
 The joinery was by John Hobcroft.
 The Portland-stone panels above the windows and door are Robert Adam's design and were carved by Sefferin Alker and added in 1763.
 The Rotunda is located in the shrubbery, 350 m east of the mansion, and overlooks the parkland, with views to the Park Seat to the south.
-It is Grade 1 listed.
+It is Grade I listed.
 It was purchased by the Croome Heritage Trust in 2007, at the same time as the main house, and restoration was under way in 2009, funded by a Natural England grant.
 Some of the cedar trees that shelter it were planted at the same time it was built.
 The exterior has been restored in 2010 by the National Trust.

-The Park Seat
+Park Seat

 The Park Seat, also known as The Owl's Nest, was designed by Robert Adam in 1770 as a viewing station for the park.
 It was restored by the National Trust using a Natural England grant.
+It is a Grade II* listed building.

-The London Arch
+London Arch and lodge

-The London Arch is the main entrance to the park.
+The London (or Pershore) Arch is the main entrance to the park.
 It was designed by Robert Adam in the 1770s.
 It gained its name from the carriages of guests travelling from London, passing under it.
 It once had railings on either side, which are thought to have been removed during the Second World War.
 Its restoration started in 2013, including the repair of water damage to the central masonry; the restoration was due to last five years.
+The arch and the adjacent lodge has a Grade I listing.